b19356/Capstone-Project/README.md

 ### Problem

-The current procedure for reporting Medicare-eligible, in-patient hospital charges hinders the ability to accurately forecast and reconcile internal hospital financials.
+The current procedure for reporting Medicare-eligible, inpatient hospital charges hinders the ability to accurately forecast and reconcile internal hospital financials.
 Specifically, the inaccurate, disparate gap between reported charges and reimbursements has a ripple effect on other hospital financial records.
 In addition, the inability of even hospitals themselves to explain the huge charges and variations fosters a negative public image that hospitals willy-nilly gouge consumers when they are at their most vulnerable.

 ### Client